-The guest operating systems (OS) and the applications within virtual machine appearance – virtual SCSI controller is connected to more than two virtual SCSI disks in the storage subsystem.
-Virtual SCSI controller is a type of SCSI controller that a VM can access.
+The guest operating systems (OS) and the applications within virtual machine appearance – the virtual SCSI controller is connected to more than two virtual SCSI disks in the storage subsystem.
+A virtual SCSI controller is a type of SCSI controller that a VM can access.
 These controllers include VMware Paravirtual, BusLogic Parallel, LSI Logic SAS, and LSI Logic Parallel.

 The datastore elements support virtual SCSI disks in the datacenter.
 The storage space for virtual machines among several physical hosts (clients) is provided by the datastore.
 The datastore acts similar to a storage appliance.
-Datastore cluster is a combination of multiple datastores as a load-balanced pool or one-logic.
+The datastore cluster is a combination of multiple datastores as a load-balanced pool or one-logic.

-The technique to assign storage space to datastore of virtual machine (VM) is called abstraction.
+The technique to assign storage space to the datastore of a virtual machine (VM) is called abstraction.
 While installing the guest VM, the complexity is based on physical storage technology.
-The guest VM is not disclosed to NAS, iSCSI SAN, Fibre Channel SAN (F-SAN), and direct attached storage.
+The guest VM is not disclosed to NAS, iSCSI SAN, Fibre Channel SAN (F-SAN), and direct-attached storage.

 In VM, data is stored as files in a directory within the datastore.
 The disk storage of each virtual guest is a group of files in the guest's directory.